Entrepreneurship (ENTR)

 ENTR 498 ENTREPRENEURSHIP AND NEW VENTURE MANAGEMENT (3)

 Provides students the opportunity to apply concepts, research techniques, analytical thinking, report writing, and negotiation skills.
 The course is case-based in which the students will consider problems from the perspective of entrepreneurs, small business managers and consultants.
 The cases, based on actual organizations, will contain complex problems relevant to entrepreneurship.
-Prerequisites: ENTR 355; major in BUAD or minor in ENTR; senior standing.
+Prerequisites: ENTR 355; major in BUAD or minor in ENTR; sophomore standing or higher.